compose-spec/compose-spec/spec.md

 ### dns

 `dns` defines custom DNS servers to set on the container network interface configuration.
-Can be a single value or a list.
+It can be a single value or a list.

 ```yml
 dns: 8.8.8.8